FullScreenShenanigans/EightBittr/packages/itemsholdr/README.md

 #### `defaults`

 Default attributes for item values.
-These are applied to all items, and will be overriden per item by an item-specific `values`.
+These are applied to all items, and will be overridden per item by an item-specific `values`.

 ```typescript
 const itemsHolder = new ItemsHoldr({